 Here we provide an overview of the two pathways and help you decide whether an in-house or private practice training contract is the right option for you.

 In-house vs private practice – what’s the difference?

 Private practice training contracts are provided by law firms.
 As part of your placement, you will be working for a private practice gaining your first real experience of what it is like working in the legal industry.
 You will represent and interact with a broad range of clients throughout your training contract.

-On the other hand, in-house lawyers work in the legal department of a larger business.
+On the other hand, in-house lawyers often work in the legal department of a larger business, although sometimes traditional law firms offer in-house opportunities, in which trainees act for the firm, not its clients.
 Solicitors on an in-house contract are responsible for dealing with all of the company’s legal matters.
-Their only client is their employer and need to be ready to handle any legal issues that may arise.
+Their only client is their employer (or group of businesses of which their employer is part) and need to be ready to handle any legal issues that may arise.

 Depending on your interests and work-life preferences, you will want to pick a training contract that suits your needs the best.

 I don’t want to specialise in a particular area of law yet...

 At the beginning of your legal career it is difficult to decide which area of law you want to specialise in.
 If that is the case, you may wish to pursue an in-house training contract.

 Within a private practice, you will usually complete four seats within specific departments that deal with certain practice areas.
 This will allow you to develop expertise in particular areas of law, putting you in a good position to become a desirable candidate for similar law firms in the future.

 However, in-house lawyers are more generalist in their approach.
 As one of their employer’s legal representatives, they have to handle all the legal issues that the company faces - regardless of what aspects of law they concern.
 Therefore trainees have to be willing to adapt to meet their employer’s needs and become adept at managing a wide range of legal matters.